Adaptive Redundancy Management for Durable P2P Backup: Redundancy Management

 \section{Redundancy Management}

-Data can be considered as durable if the probability to lose it, due to the permanent failure of hosts in the system, is negligible.
+We now discuss the key idea of our work: a redundancy management mechanism to achieve data durability.
+In practice, data can be considered as durable if the probability to lose it, due to the permanent failure of hosts in the system, is negligible.
 The problem of designing a system that guarantees data durability can be approached under different angles.

 As noted in previous works \cite{duminuco2007proactive, 1774229}, data availability implies data durability: a system that injects sufficient redundancy for data to be available at any time, coupled with maintenance mechanisms, automatically achieves data durability.
-These solutions are, however, too expensive in our scenario: the amount of redundancy needed to guarantee availability is much higher than what is needed to obtain durability.
+These solutions are, however, too expensive in our scenario: the amount of redundancy needed to guarantee availability is much higher than what needed to obtain durability.

-Instead of using high redundancy, data durability can also be achieved with efficient maintenance.
+Instead of using high redundancy, data durability can also be achieved with efficient maintenance techniques.
 For example, in a datacenter, each host is continuously monitored: based on statistics such as the mean time to failure of machines and their components, it is possible to store data with very little redundancy and rely on system monitoring to detect and react immediately to host failures.
 Failed machines are replaced and data is rapidly repaired due to the dedicated and over-dimensioned nature of datacenter networks.
 Unfortunately, this approach is not feasible in a P2P setting.
 First, the interplay of transient and permanent failures makes failure detection a difficult task.
 Since it is difficult to discern deaths from the ordinary online behavior of peers, the detection of permanent failures requires a delay during which data may be lost.
 Furthermore, data maintenance is not immediate: in a P2P application deployed on the Internet, bandwidth scarceness and peer churn make the repair operation slow.

 In summary: on the one hand durability could be achieved with high data redundancy, but the cost in terms of resources required by peers would be overwhelming.
 On the other hand, with little redundancy, durability could be achieved with timely detection of host failures and fast repairs, which are not realistic in a P2P setting.